dapr-cn/docs/src/content/docs/reference/cli/dapr-uninstall.md

 dapr uninstall
 ```

-You can also use option `--all` to remove .dapr directory, Redis, Placement and Zipkin containers
+You can also use option `--all` to remove .dapr directory, Redis, Placement, Scheduler, and Zipkin containers

 ```bash
 dapr uninstall --all